exoad/commonchromeosissues/README.md

 2. Ask for help on the Chromebook Help Website
 3. Powerwash and/or reset the environment you are having trouble with

+# Organization Managed Device

+If your device is managed by an organization (school, company, etc.), it is best to contact them and ask for both their permissions and help.

 # Important Links & Resources

 *Note: these might not be all of the resources, but these are some*